owengc/ugens/README.md

 # ugens
-created as a project in MAT 240B at UCSB Winter 2015 originally designed for real time FM synthesis
+Created as a project in MAT 240B at UCSB Winter 2015.
+Originally designed for real time FM synthesis.
+Includes usage examples implementing FM tones based on John Chowning's paper 'The Synthesis of Complex Audio Spectra by Means of
+Frequency Modulation' Requires portaudio and libsndfile.